What is SaaS Monitoring

 SaaS monitor security

 A big psychological barrier that many businesses put up against any cloud-based or SaaS product is a loss of control.
-What if one of the technicians at the SaaS business is an industrial spy?
+What if one of the technicians at the SaaS business is an industry spy?
 What if hackers break into the servers of the SaaS monitoring system?
-What if the SaaS provider is secretly selling information on its clients on the side to make more money?
+What if the SaaS provider is secretly selling client information on the side to make more money?
 What if the SaaS system turns out to be subcontracting underlying infrastructure management to China, or Russia, or North Korea?

 SaaS providers are better experienced in infrastructure management and technician recruitment than the manager of any typical business.
 As IT is the main focus of these companies, they have very highly skilled managers and know what to look for when they are hiring staff.

 Although it is possible that one of their employees could become disgruntled and try to steal data, IT-focused businesses have procedures in place to prevent customer data from being accessed by employees.
 This is because each customer of a SaaS system has an account that is protected by user credentials.
-The staff of the service don’t have access to those login credentials and they can’t break into each account to access its data.
+The staff of the service do not have access to those login credentials, and they can’t break into each account to access its data.

-There were a few major scandals concerning big companies offering cloud services where data was stolen by foreign state-sponsored hackers – Sony and Apple experienced major data theft incidents.
+There were a few major scandals concerning big companies offering cloud services where data was stolen by foreign state-sponsored hackers.
+Both Sony and Apple experienced major data theft incidents.
 However, these break-ins occurred during the early days of cloud services and those events spurred cloud providers to institute very tight security measures.

 Although it is not impossible that a security breach can happen on a SaaS service, there is really a much higher likelihood that a breach will happen on a business’s own private system.
 SaaS services live by their ability to attract customers, so keeping security stringent is one of their main survival priorities.
 You are more likely to get your data stolen from your own on-premises servers than from a SaaS system.